Freight Shipping from Stamford to Kansas City

 How much does it cost to ship freight from Stamford to Kansas City?

-Full truckload (FTL) rates from Stamford, CT to Kansas City, MO currently range from $3,124-$3,850 for a standard dry van load over the 1,453-mile route.
+Full truckload (FTL) rates from Stamford, CT to Kansas City, MO currently range $3,124-$3,850 (roughly $2.17-$2.68 per mile over 1,453 miles).
 LTL shipments typically cost $999-$1,635 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stamford to Kansas City?

-Standard FTL transit from Stamford to Kansas City is approximately 26 hrs by truck over 1,453 miles.
+Standard FTL transit from Stamford to Kansas City is approximately 26 hrs by truck over 1,453 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Stamford to Kansas City freight?